Psychotherapy in Toronto - Downtown

-What is healthy for one person may not be for the next.
-Generally however, there are three tips:
+What is healthy for one couple may not be for the next.
+Generally however, there are a few essentials:

-Too often, we find ourselves in a relationship without first having been clear - to ourselves and to our partner - about what exactly we want.
-Only when we feel dissatisfied, do our true desires become clear.
-Most of us then complain, try to change the person we are with (to a great degree) or get our needs met on the sly.
-Few of us make small, specific requests.
+Too often, we find ourselves fairly far into a relationship and realize we have not been clear - with ourselves or our partner - about what we want and need.
+Only when we feel dissatisfied, do our most important desires become apparent.
+Most of us then complain, try to change the person we are with (to a great degree), seethe silently or get our needs met on the sly.
+Few of us know how to make small specific requests.
 Even fewer of us know when to give up and move on.
-We see the red flags and stick around.
+Most of see the red flags and stick around.

 Most people can benefit from developing their relational and communication skills.
 If you are interested in cultivating healthier relationships, I welcome you to contact me.

 Click the following link to learn more about couples counselling therapy for relationship issues.